solana-developers/program-examples/basics/program-derived-addresses/README.md

 # Program Derived Addresses (PDA)

-A program derived addresses are accounts that are controlled by programs, unlike normal account that are controlled by the private key corresponding to the public key that serves as the address of the account.

-With normal account, a transaction that changes the state of the account needs to be signed by the private key corresponding to the account.
-With PDA's, there is no private key corresponding to the account, hence any transaction that changes the state of the account needs to invoked by the Solana program that controls the PDA.
+Program derived addresses allow programmatically generated signatures to be used when [calling between programs](https://docs.solana.com/developing/programming-model/calling-between-programs#cross-program-invocations).

+Using a program derived address, a program may be given the authority over an account and later transfer that authority to another.
+This is possible because the program can act as the signer in the transaction that gives authority.
 You can think of PDA as database which a Solana program controls.

 ### Links:
 - [Solana Docs - Program Derived Addresses](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses)